 Whether your Southwest Colorado trip brings you to Ridgway, Ouray, Telluride, Silverton, Montrose or Grand Junction, there are plenty of fun things to do in Colorado.
 Let RIGS help you plan your Colorado vacation.
 Looking for guided fly fishing and whitewater rafting adventures?
 RIGS is dedicated to helping you find the best trips to enjoy getting on the water in Southwest Colorado.
 RIGS fly shop is conveniently located in Ridgway, Colorado within striking distance of all the region’s best adventure activities.

 Interested in a guided adventure?
 Give us a call at 970-626-4460 and one of our friendly and helpful reservation agents will guide you to the right trip for you or your family.
 For more information on the various destinations in this region, click on the links below:

 Ridgway is nestled in the picturesque Uncompaghre Valley and surrounded by the majestic snow-capped peaks of the Cimarrons and San Juans, some of the most photographed mountains in the world.
 The town is located at the northern entrance of the San Juan Scenic and Historic Byway, one of America’s most spectacular highways.
 With nearly 300 glorious days of sunshine a year, it is the perfect town to enjoy and explore a broad spectrum of outdoor activities and year-round cultural events.

-Ouray is an historic and charming Victorian era mining town surrounded on all sides by snow-capped peaks and set at the narrow head of a deep valley, dubbed the “Little Switzerland of America.”
+Ouray is a historic and charming Victorian-era mining town surrounded on all sides by snow-capped peaks and set at the narrow head of a deep valley, dubbed the “Little Switzerland of America.”
 Come to Ouray to hike miles of nearby established trails, go 4-wheeling in the “Jeeping Capital of the World,” or soak in the natural hot springs revered by the Ute Indians, who came here for the spiritual qualities attributed to the hot springs waters.